StirlingMarketingGroup/swoof/README.md

 - `-t` value
     max concurrent tables at the same time.
 Anything more than 4 seems to crash things, so YMMV (default 4)
 - `-v` writes all queries to stdout (default false)
+- `-no-progress` disables the progress bar (default false)
+- `-skip-count` skips the count query that is used to determine the number of rows in the table.
+This is useful when the table is very large and the count query is slow. (default false)

 ### Using a connections file